Moscow Urban Renewal Initiative: Implementation of the program

 The renovation program was supported by 4,087 structures from the preliminary list, while 452 structures opposed.
-In 31 districts, all houses from the list supported participation in the program, in 2 districts more than half of the structures were excluded from the program: 55% in Moskvorechye-Saburov and 51% in Izmailovo.
+In 31 districts, all houses from the list supported participation in the program, in 2 districts more than half of the structures were excluded from the program: 55% in Moskvorechye-Saburovo District and 51% in Izmaylovo District.
 Voting was not carried out in 7 structures from the list, because they were abandoned by residents or resettled otherwise.
 Of the 452 structures excluded from the program, 377 turned out to be constructed of brick.
 The proportion of residents of brick houses was 84% of all votes against.
 After studying the voting results, RBC journalists concluded that the choice of Muscovites was practically not affected by the proximity of their structures to Moscow Metro stations and political preferences in the 2013 mayoral elections.
 Prior to the adoption of the law on renovation, residents of structures not included in the preliminary voting list were allowed to hold meetings of owners and submit applications for participation in the program to district councils.

 The preliminary lists did not include panel 9-storey houses which were written in the final version of the bill.
 In an interview with Komsomolskaya Pravda on May 4, Sergei Sobyanin noted that the mayor's office would consider the possibility of their demolition with the consent of the residents if the houses were included in quarterly development and dilapidated.
 As a result, about 100 nine-story houses were included in the renovation program.
 By the end of 2017, 5,171 houses were included in the renovation program.
 At the same time, decisions of meetings of owners on individual objects were appealed in court, and therefore this list was not final until the resolution of these cases.